-- xii) In our opinion, the Company is not a Nidhi Company.
-Therefore, the provisions of clause 3 (xii)(a),3(xii)(b) and 3(xii)(c) of the Order are not applicable to the Company. - xiii) In our opinion, all transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 and the details have been disclosed in the Financial Statements as required by the applicable accounting standards. - xiv) (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - xv) Based upon the audit procedures performed and the information and explanations given by the management, the company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly, the provisions of clause 3 (xv) of the Order are not applicable to the Company and hence not commented upon. - xvi) According to information and explanation given to us ,we are of the opinion that the Company is not required to be registered under section 45-IA of Reserve bank of India Act , 1934 and the company is not a Core Investment Company (CIC) as defined in the regulation made by the Reserve bank of India, accordingly the provision of cluse (3xvi) of the order is not applicable. - xvii) The Company has not incurred cash losses in the current and in the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors during the year.
+- xvi) According to information and explanation given to us ,we are of the opinion that the Company is not required to be registered under section 45-IA of Reserve bank of India Act , 1934 and the company is not a Core Investment Company (CIC) as defined in the regulation made by the Reserve bank of India, accordingly the provision of cluse (3xvi) of the order is not applicable. - xvii) The Company has not incurred cash losses in the current and in the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, clause 3(xviii) of the Order is not applicable. - xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date. - xx) In our opinion and according to the information and explanations given to us, there is no unspent amount under sub-section (5) of section 135 of the Act pursuant to any project.
-Accordingly, clauses 3(xx)(a) and 3(xx)(b) of the Order are not applicable.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - xx) a) In our opinion and according to the information and explanations given to us, there is no unspent amount under sub-section (5) of Section 135 of the Act pursuant to any project other than ongoing projects.
+Accordingly, clause 3(xx)(a) of the Order is not applicable. - b) In respect of ongoing projects, the Company has transferred the unspent amount to a Special Account within a period of 30 days from the end of the financial year in compliance with Section 135(6) of the said Act.

 For Chaturvedi Sohan & Co.

-Chartered Accountants Firm Registration No: 118424W
+Firm Registration No: 118424W

-Sd Vivekanand Chaturvedi Partner Membership No.106403 UDIN: 22106403AJXKRP8352
+Vivekanand Chaturvedi Partner

-Date : 30th May, 2022 Place : Mumbai
+Membership No.106403 Date: 27th May, 2023

+UDIN: 23106403BGPORN7705 Place: Mumbai